-A.: We want to invest in services the community is using currently which is the why we are developing an integrated medical campus at the location which includes:
+A.: We want to invest in services the community is using currently which is the why we are developing an integrated location.
+Learn what services are at the location.

 Q.: Was this the initial plan when Summa Health System acquired Wadsworth-Rittman Hospital?

-A.: No. Since acquiring Wadsworth-Rittman Hospital, Summa has continued to invest in the campus.
+A.: No. Since acquiring Wadsworth-Rittman Hospital, Summa has continued to invest in this location.

 Q.: Does Summa Health System plan to close the facility altogether?

 A.: No, there are no plans to close the facility.

 Q.: Will physicians have input regarding what services are offered through the integrated medical facility?